techietechcentral/AiCore-Project-documentation/Milestone and Tasks.md

 check_guess()
 ```
 ### Milestone 3 Task 3
+- check whether the guess is in the word.

+Good job so far!
+But your code probably doesn't look great.
+It's hard to tell which lines do what.
+Create 2 functions, check_guess and ask_for_input functions which contain the code for those two things.
+The check_guess function will take the guessed letter as an argument and check if the letter is in the word.
+Step 1: Define a function called check_guess. pass in the guess as a parameter for the function.
+Write the code for the following steps in the body of this function.
+Step 2: Convert the guess into lower case.
+Step 3.
+Move the code that you wrote to check if the guess is in the word into this function block.
+The ask_for_input function.
+Step 1.
+Define a function called ask_for_input.
+Step 2.
+Move the code that you wrote in the Iteratively check if the input is a valid guess task into this function block.
+Step 3.
+Outside the while loop, but within this function, call the check_guess function to check if the guess is in the word.
+Don't forget to pass in the guess as an argument to the method.
+Step 4.
+Outside the function, call the ask_for_input function to test your code.

 ```python
 '''Rev 3.5 - this function Checks whether the letter guessed by the user is in the secret word that was